tayhalll12c/osTicketExamples/README.md

 <img src="https://i.imgur.com/KsgjsoH.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Assign to the proper team.
+Assign to the proper department.
 In this case, a reason was provided.
 </p>
 <br />